deanebarker/contentful-webhook-server/README.md

 Handlers should return a `WebhookHandlerLogEntry` object.
 These will be aggregated, and sent back as a JSON array, which Contentful will store as the `body` of the webhook response.

+The `WebhookHandlerLogEntry` object has two properties:

+1. **Source**: Where this log entry originated from.
+If left empty, this will populate with the registered name of the handler, or the Type.MethodName.
+(It's generally expected that you'll let this auto-populate.)
+2. **Message**: Whatever information you want to log about the handler.

+The message can be set through the constructor:

+    return new WebhookHandlerLogEntry("This handler did something");

 A handler can return `null` if no logging of that handler is desired (if, for example, some internal logic causes the handler to exit without doing anything).
 Null log entries will be ignored.

 ### This Solution